johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 ## Address bar

-Trying to find something for work, but can't quite figure out where to start?
-Just search for it!
-The Microsoft Edge address bar (location bar or URL bar) supports finding work content through Microsoft Search for Bing (MSB).
-Type your query and search or select one of the auto-suggested work results in Microsoft Suggests.
-You can also select "my organization" in the Microsoft search banner for work information only.
+Trying to find a work document or website, but can't quite figure out where to start?
+Start in the browser!
+The Microsoft Edge address bar (location bar or URL bar) allows users to find work-related documents, and people in suggested results.
+Type your query and select one of the auto-suggested work results.
+This sends you to work results on M365 cloud microsoft.
+Learn more about using the Edge address bar to [search on work-related topics ](/microsoftsearch/retirement-microsoft-search-bing#edge-address-bar).

 ## How to make Work feed the default tab